Following a WCAG checklist and having a WCAG validator are critical for being accessibility compliant today.

 A WCAG validator is automatic.
 It can check a specific feature of a website, test whether or not it meets a pre-set condition, and rate it as a “pass” or a “fail.”
 Typically you’ll receive an error report along with the reasons why the WCAG validation failed.

-There are dozens of web accessibility testing tools such as Jaws or AChecker that can automatically test whether or not elements of your website are WCAG compliant.
+There are dozens of web accessibility testing tools such as AChecker that can automatically test whether or not elements of your website are WCAG compliant.
 Some may also do a Section 508 check to ensure compliance with other laws.

 For example, the World Wide Web Consortium (W3C), the international organization behind the Web Content Accessibility Guidelines, provides a program called Unicorn.
 This WCAG validator allows you to enter the URL of any web page, get a detailed account outlining where it isn’t WCAG compliant, and learn how you can improve the accessibility of the page.